Just like the big cats of the jungle, the cute little puppy you keep at home has retractable claws.

 As your cat grows older, its claws become more fragile and brittle.

-The claws will catch things like furniture and clothes, which can hinder the cat’s movements.
+The claws catch things like furniture and clothes, which can hinder the cat’s movements.

 Also, since the claws are sharp and lethal, they can easily break if they keep catching everything around them.

 Understanding the mechanism of how cats retract their claws can be both challenging and exciting at the same time.
-A cat always wants to pull back its claws when they are not needed.
+A cat always wants to pull back its claws when not needed.

 Cat’s claws are held in place by tight muscles under the paws.